 All individuals who receive Behavioral Supports through GCS also have access to our extensive Health and Wellness activities that can be integrated into treatment including fitness, arts, life skills, and other special events.

-For more information on any of our programs, contact the behavioral leadership team or visit us at genecooksupports.org
+For more information on our behavioral supports programs contact the behavioral leadership team below.

 Jenny Walker M.A.